 - In the design phase, we provide AutoCAD drawings of the layout and design of the facility.

 - Under our padding system, we place a vapour barrier to protect against concrete sweating (especially relevant with new slab pours).

-- If there is no natural barrier, like a climbing wall, a perimeter will be built using superior fastening materials and custom-made Flashed brackets using 1/4in angle iron.
+- If there is no natural barrier, like a climbing wall, a perimeter will be built using superior fastening materials and custom-made Flashed brackets using 1/4in the angle iron.

-- After the installation and at your request we can perform an Accelerometer Drop Test to determine the impact attenuation performance.
+- After the installation and at your request, we can perform an Accelerometer Drop Test to determine the impact attenuation performance.

 - Our Cover and Foam include warranties for workmanship and manufacturing defects.
-Keeping your facility in top shape is a top priority so turn-arounds with our in-house production minimize any downtime.
+Keeping your facility in top shape is a top priority, so turn-arounds with our in-house production minimize any downtime.